-1.0 These ACH Agreement Terms and Conditions (“Agreement”) govern the agreement between the company (“Merchant”) named on any ACH processing Application (“Application”) and ACH Processing Agreement to which these Terms and Conditions are attached and ACHQ, Inc., a Florida company with its principal place of business at 1990 Main St Suite 750, Sarasota, FL 34236 (“ACHQ”).
+This (“Agreement”) governs the agreement between the company (“Merchant”) named on any ACH processing Application (“Application”) to which these Terms and Conditions are attached and ACHQ, Inc., a Florida company with its principal place of business at 1990 Main St Suite 750, Sarasota, FL 34236 (“ACHQ”).
 Merchant agrees to be bound by the terms of this Agreement as stated herein.
 Each of the individuals signing this Agreement and the Application represents and warrants that he or she has the full power and authority to bind the party (Merchant) identified above his or her name.

-1.2 ACCOUNT AND AUTHORIZATION.
 Merchant shall, at all times, maintain an account at a bank that is a member of the Federal Reserve ACH System (“Account”).
 Merchant expressly authorizes ACHQ to debit and/or credit the Account designated by Merchant according to the terms of this Agreement.
 Merchant further authorizes ACHQ to process electronic funds transfers as a Third Party Processor through the Account designated by Merchant.
 Merchant represents and warrants that it shall, at all times, maintain a sufficient balance in the Account to cover all obligations owed to ACHQ, including, but not limited to, all Entries originated by Merchant, returned Entries, chargebacks, fees, fines, and all other obligations owed to ACHQ and Merchant authorizes ACHQ to debit its Account for all amounts owed to ACHQ.
+Merchant shall bear all risk of loss, without warranty or recourse to ACHQ for the amount of any transaction, or other amounts due ACHQ (including ACHQ’s actual costs and expenses) due to ACH returns of any kind, whether for customer chargebacks or unauthorized returns, insufficient funds, administrative or corporate returns, or any other type of returns.
 Merchant acknowledges and expressly agrees that this authorization applies with the same force and effect to any new bank account information for Merchant that ACHQ obtains at a future date, regardless of the timing, reason or manner in which ACHQ obtains information about other bank account(s) for Merchant (including, but not limited to, bank account(s) that Merchant identifies to ACHQ or bank account(s) for Merchant that ACHQ identifies through its own lawful research or investigation), and Merchant expressly agrees that ACHQ may debit any such account held by, or on behalf of Merchant, in order to satisfy any of Merchant’s obligations to ACHQ.
 Merchant shall provide new Account information to ACHQ, in writing, at least 10 days prior to closing or changing the Account designated in this Agreement.
 This authorization shall survive the termination of this Agreement and shall continue in perpetuity until all of Merchant’s obligations to ACHQ are paid in full, including, but not limited to, those obligations described in this Agreement.

-1.3 CANCELLATION.
-Either party may cancel this Agreement with 30 days’ written notice to the other party, subject to the terms and limitations set forth in the TERM AND TERMINATION paragraph of this Agreement, including, without limitation, Merchant’s obligation to pay an Early Termination Fee if ACHQ does not approve, in writing, Merchant’s request to terminate the Agreement before the expiration of the initial term or any renewal term.
+Either party may cancel this Agreement with 60 days’ written notice to the other party, subject to the terms and limitations set forth in the TERM AND TERMINATION paragraph of this Agreement.
 ACHQ may also immediately cancel this Agreement and immediately suspend all processing for Merchant without providing advance written notice to Merchant: (1) upon the request of ACHQ’S ODFI or any regulatory agency, regardless of the reason for the request; (2) if ACHQ, its ODFI or any regulatory agency believes that Merchant has breached this Agreement, has breached any representations and warranties made in this Agreement, is violating or has previously violated any applicable Rules or Regulations and/or has initiated any unauthorized Entries; or (3) if ACHQ is unable to process transactions for Merchant for any reason that is out of ACHQ’S control or ACHQ no longer has the ability to process transactions for Merchant.

 2.0 MERCHANT RESPONSIBILITIES

-2.9 RECORDKEEPING REQUIREMENTS.
-Merchant shall keep all records of verifiable consumer authorizations for a period of two (2) years from the date an authorization is terminated or revoked.
+Merchant shall keep all records of verifiable customer payment authorizations for a period of two (2) years from the date an authorization is terminated or revoked.
 Merchant agrees to provide copies of such documents or records to ACHQ immediately upon written request from ACHQ.

 3.0 ACHQ RESPONSIBILITIES

-3.4 SETTLEMENTS AND FINALITY.
-Merchant’s Account will settle in accordance with the funding schedule set for Merchant.
-The first day of the settlement cycle is the following day from the effective Entry date.
-If any Entry is returned beyond the settlement date, ACHQ will, at ACHQ’s sole and absolute discretion, either apply the debit to the current day’s settlement, or debit the Merchant’s account for the amount of the returned Entry plus associated fees.
+Merchant’s account will settle in accordance with the funding schedule set for Merchant.
+The standard settlement cycle date is the second business day from the effective Entry date.
+If any Entry is returned beyond the settlement date, ACHQ will, at ACHQ’s sole and absolute discretion, either apply the debit to the current day’s settlement, or debit the Merchant’s account for the amount of the returned Entry.
 If sufficient funds to cover returned Entries are not available in Merchant’s Account, Merchant shall immediately remit payment to ACHQ to fully cover the amount of all returned Entries.
 As described elsewhere in this Agreement, Merchant agrees that, to fully cover all returned Entries, ACHQ may also debit any other bank account for Merchant about which it has account information, regardless of the timing, reason or manner in which ACHQ obtained information about the other bank account(s) for Merchant (including, but not limited to, bank account(s) that Merchant identifies to ACHQ or bank account(s) for Merchant that ACHQ identifies through its own lawful research or investigation).

 4.0 ADDITIONAL TERMS AND CONDITIONS